quetzyg/IoTap/README.md

 ## Configuration Files
 Currently, there are two supported JSON configuration formats.
 Shelly Gen1 and Gen2.
 Each generation has a different structure, based on how the corresponding device expects the data to be passed.

-### Configuration Strategy
+### Configuration Policy
-IoTap provides flexible device targeting through a configuration strategy mechanism.
-In a configuration file, you can define a `strategy` section that allows precise control over which devices receive the configuration.
+IoTap provides flexible device targeting through a configuration policy mechanism.
+In a configuration file, you can define a `policy` section that allows precise control over which devices receive the configuration.

 #### Strategy Modes
 1. **Whitelist Mode**